• Home

 2. This is a collaborative, educational event in partnership with Utah 4-H, Utah State University Extension, and the Utah State Fair.
 Youth do not need to be registered members of 4-H or FFA to compete.

-3. Entries are due via easy2show.com by 11:59 p.m. (central) on Tuesday, September 3rd.
+3. Entries are via email to the show secretary (see page 1) by midnight (11:59 p.m.
+MST) September 1st.
 No late entries will be accepted, no exceptions.

-4. All exhibitors will receive an entry confirmation.
-If you do not receive a confirmation, you are not entered in the shows.
-When you receive it, it is your responsibility to check it carefully and submit any changes by the end of the day Thursday, September 5th.
+4. All exhibitors will receive an entry confirmation from the show secretary within 48 hours.
+When you receive it, it is your responsibility to check it carefully and submit any changes by noon (12:00 p.m.
+MST) Wednesday, September 3rd.
 Ear number changes only may be made on the day of show.

 5. Exhibitors are responsible for any ear change substitutions in the same variety, sex, or class.
 Changes must be legibly made on the control sheets prior to judging.
 NO changes will be allowed for breed, variety, sex and class – these changes will result in disqualification.